-Where applicable, Australian Securities Exchange Corporate Governance Principles and Recommendations (2nd Ed, 2007 with 2010 amendments) (http://www.asxgroup.com.au/media/PDFs/cg principles recommendations with 2010 amendments.pdf) have been adopted.
+Where applicable, Australian Securities Exchange Corporate Governance Principles and Recommendations (4th Edition, February 2019) have been adopted.

 1.1 Australian Physiotherapy Association (APA)

 The APA is the peak body for physiotherapy in Australia, representing physiotherapists, physiotherapy assistants and physiotherapy students.
 The APA seeks to position itself as a member-centric organisation with a distinctive brand, valued by physiotherapists and the community.